 To reiterate, here are some things that might help with the home-buying process if you have student loans:

 1. Enrolling in an IDR plan might jump start your home buying process by reducing your monthly expenses.
-If you need assistance getting into a program and sticking with it, call Ameritech Financial at 1-866-863-3870.

 2. Look into federal or state programs that help home buyers save money.